 In general, they are similar to guppies in terms of environmental requirements, but outwardly, they are larger and have a variety of colors and body shapes.
 Just do not buy a lot of male swordsmen in one aquarium; they will fight!

 Danio Rerio is a small elegant fish.
 It has gained great popularity among owners of aquariums because of its small size, peaceful disposition, and unpretentiousness.

 These fish need to start 5-6 pieces at once, as they live in flocks.
 The Danio must have a free place to swim at the surface, as it is a very mobile fish.

 Danio Rerio are omnivores; they eat any kind of food: artificial, live, frozen.
 Breeding Danio is very easy; the female lays from 200 to 500 eggs at once.

 They tolerate cold water well; they can even be kept in a pond in the yard in summer.
-They like to move in the middle layers, and they also like to gather in flocks.
+They like to move in the middle layers, and they also want to gather in flocks.

 You need to keep them in small flocks from 6 pieces.
 Although it can be large, with its modest size, cardinals do not require large aquariums.
-With good maintenance, they can live up to 3 years.
+With proper maintenance, they can live up to 3 years.

 This is a very beautiful little fish that gets along well with all of the above fish.

 Keep rasbora in flocks, and the aquarium should have enough free space for swimming.
 Crowds of rasbora will decorate any aquarium.